Skip to contents

 └── ...

 After arranging the files, you can now generate the AmeriFlux site metadata.
-In this example, the folder called unzipped_AmeriFlux_data contains the unzipped site folders and requested files manifest.

 # Load the package